 You would have a very hard time convincing me that there is a Disney character more narcissistic and conceited than Gaston.
-I mean seriously, this guy is convinced that he is absolute perfection, God’s gift to humanity (and especially women), etc. The other townspeople (minus Belle) certainly don’t need any convincing of this “fact.”
+I mean seriously, this guy is convinced that he is absolute perfection, God’s gift to women, etc. The other townspeople certainly don’t need any convincing of this “fact.”
 Therefore, Gaston can probably (maybe) be forgiven for presuming that Belle would agree to marry him without any argument whatsoever.

 Yes, I said marry.
 Gaston has decided to completely skip courting Belle and is just going to ask her to marry him (and then hold the ceremony immediately afterward), what could POSSIBLY go wrong?

-What Gaston (and the rest of the town) can’t fathom is that the traditional idea of being a housewife, raising a large brood of kids and particularly doing whatever a boorish husband demands is the LAST thing Belle wants to do with her life (especially if that husband were Gaston).
-So…needless to say, the proposal goes badly (Gaston ends up face first in a mud hole, with the whole town watching).
-But rather than accept this rejection and pick literally any other girl in town to marry him, Gaston won’t take no for an answer, he MUST have Belle, it doesn’t matter what she thinks!
+What Gaston can’t fathom is that the idea of being a housewife, raising a large brood of kids and doing whatever a boorish husband demands is the LAST thing Belle wants to do with her life.
+So needless to say, the proposal goes badly (Gaston ends up face first in a mud hole).
+But rather than accept this rejection, Gaston won’t take no for an answer, he MUST have Belle, it doesn’t matter what she thinks!

-Despite this proclamation, Gaston is still depressed over the fact that Belle said “no” to him, and while Belle is adjusting to life in the castle, Gaston is brooding in the tavern while Le Fou (literally “the fool”) tries to cheer him up.
+Despite this proclamation, Gaston is depressed that Belle said “no” to him, and while Belle is adjusting to life in the castle, Gaston is brooding in the tavern while Le Fou tries to cheer him up.
 This is the setting for “Gaston”, one of the crazier songs of the Disney Renaissance.

 From beginning to end, the entire song is an homage to Gaston, how amazing he is, how perfect he is, and how everyone wishes they could be him!